 Iago: Yeah that's more like it—DAH!
 [Sees Rajah snarling menacingly at him] CLOSE THE CAGE!
 Close it!
 Close it!
 CLOSE IT!!

-- Badass Arm-Fold: Jafar comes out of the lamp as a huge red genie, folds his arms, hovers hugely and ominously, then leans in really close, scaring Abis Mal.
+- Badass Arm-Fold: Jafar comes out of the lamp as a gigantic red genie, folds his arms, hovers hugely and ominously, then leans in really close, scaring the living shit out of Abis Mal, who babbles incoherently in utter terror.

 - Bad Boss: Abis Mal, even before they upped his villainy a bit in the series where he pulls a You Have Failed Me on one of his mooks, was a genuinely terrible boss to his gang of thieves: Specifically, in the beginning, he was shown to keep the lion's share of the the plunder that he and his gang stole, and gave his gang a small pocketbag of change at best.
 It's also strongly implied that this wasn't the first time Abis Mal cheapskated his followers either.
 They eventually tries to kill him after one setback too much, only to run away when genie-Jafar pulls an unintended Big Damn Villain on them.